Support

 If you donā€™t have any results for the secure channel, start troubleshooting with the basics:

-• is my NIC connected?
+• Is my NIC connected?

-• do I have a valid IP?
+• Do I have a valid IP?

-• can I ping anything outside of the App Server?
+• Can I ping anything outside of the App Server?

-• do I have DNS server IPs configured?
+• Do I have DNS server IPs configured?

 Repair the connection if needed

-You can repair the App Serverā€™s domain connection without rebooting: use the PowerShell commandlet Test-ComputerSecureChannel with the ā€“credential ā€“Repair options.
+You can repair the App Serverā€™s domain connection without rebooting: use the PowerShell command Test-ComputerSecureChannel with the ā€“Credential ā€“Repair options.
 Check out the Test-ComputerSecureChannel documentation from Microsoft.

-Run the command, sign out and then sign in back in with domain credentials.
+Run the command, sign out, and then sign in back in with domain credentials.

 For example, to repair the relationship with the test.paper.com domain, issue the command: @@Test-ComputerSecureChannel ā€“credential test.paper.com\Administrator ā€“Repair